 To illustrate his point, Fine uses an example from John Grisham’s The Runaway Jury (a stupid but entertaining movie), picking up the story where plaintiff’s personal injury lawyer is examining the witness, a former high-level tobacco-company employee, about a long-missing document that showed the tobacco companies in the book/movie knew that nicotine was highly addictive.

 “Q: And the next paragraph?”

 “A: The writer suggested [to the president] that the company take a serious look at increasing the nicotine levels in its cigarettes.
 More nicotine meant more smokers, which meant more sales, and more profits.”

 Powerful testimony, but Fine contends that many of the jurors will miss all or some of it because of the call of the lawyer’s question, in this case “And the next paragraph?”
 But the manner in which many personal injury lawyers ask this question on a direct is by asking “What happened next?” type questions.
-Instead, he argues that lawyers should break down the components instead of letting the witness dump them all on the jury in one large package because not all jurors are paying attention at every moment.
-Instead he suggests questions such as:
+Instead, he argues that lawyers should break down the components instead of letting the witness dump them all on the jury in one enormous package because not all jurors are paying attention at every moment.
+Instead, he suggests questions such as:

 Q: Did the writer of that memorandum suggest that the company do something about the nicotine levels in the cigarettes it was making?